 When comparing these approaches to coaching, the results were shocking.
 The “Always-On” manager degrades employee performance, while the Connector manager drives a clear, outsized positive impact on frontline performance compared to the other three coaching approaches.

-Read more: Develop Sales Managers Who Drive Performance
+Read more: Connector Managers Drive Service Rep Productivity

 How do Connectors drive sales employee performance?

-Connector managers realize that in today’s world there’s an overabundance of information and it is impossible for one person to know it all.
+Connector managers improve employee performance by up to 26% and make their direct reports three times more likely to become high performers.
+They realize that in today’s world there’s an overabundance of information and it is impossible for one person to know it all.
 As such, they tap into resources across the enterprise when developing sellers.
 This includes leveraging product leaders, resident subject matter experts, finance or procurement teams, and peer managers with relevant experience.
 And, Connector managers tap into sellers’ peer networks.